MicrosoftDocs/power-platform/power-platform/admin/about-lockbox.md

 ## Workflow

-1. Your organization has an issue with Microsoft Power Platform, and opens a support request with Microsoft Support.
+1. Your organization has an issue with Microsoft Power Platform and opens a support request with Microsoft Support.
 Alternatively, Microsoft proactively identifies a problem (for example, a proactive notification is triggered) and a Microsoft-initiated event is opened to investigate and mitigate or fix the root cause.

 2. A Microsoft operator reviews the support request/event and attempts to troubleshoot the issue by using standard tools and telemetry.
 If access to customer data is needed for further troubleshooting, a Microsoft engineer triggers an internal approval process for access to customer data, irrespective of lockbox policy being enabled or not.